-When Cate from Minneapolis began considering a job change, she didn’t see a way to make it happen.
-She liked her work but not the stress that came along with it—and she wanted more time with her sons.
-Yet the family relied on her income.
+When Cate and Jason from Minneapolis began considering a job change, they didn’t see a way to make it happen.
+They both liked their work but not the stress that came along with it—and they wanted more time with her sons.
+Yet the family relied on both incomes.

-Her husband Jason ran some numbers and came back with a proposal: Build an accessory dwelling unit (ADU) above their detached garage, cut back on living expenses, and run the ADU as an Airbnb to generate income—so Cate could leave her job.
+After running some numbers they had an idea: Build an accessory dwelling unit (ADU) above their detached garage, cut back on living expenses, and run the ADU as a furnished rental—so they could cut back at work.

 They brought their ideas to White Crane, and the team there helped make their plan a reality.
-Three years later, Cate has more time for the family—and their ADU has been a hit with travelers and neighbors alike.
+Three years later, they have more time for the family—and their ADU has been a hit with travelers and neighbors alike.
 “It’s working fantastically,” says Jason.
 “It’s booked almost all the time.”